Percolation based architecture for cluster state creation using photon-mediated entanglement between atomic memories: Results

-Based on the entanglement success probability per attempt, we performed simulations using the Newman-Ziff algorithm~\cite{2001.PRE.Newman-Ziff.NZAlgo} with $9$ million nodes to evaluate the growth of the clusters.
-Fig.~\ref{fig:lccvstime}(a) plots the fraction of nodes that are within the largest cluster component ($f_{\rm LCC}$), as a function of time, assuming $t_0 = 5~\mu$s.
-In Fig.~\ref{fig:lccvstime}(a), the underlying geometry is a square lattice.
-The lines represent different Bell measurement success probabilities corresponding to the coupling mechanisms in table~\ref{table:compcoupling}.
+We evaluate the growth of clusters using the Newman-Ziff algorithm with $9$ million nodes.
+Figure~\ref{fig:lccvstime}(a) plots the fraction of nodes that are in the largest cluster component ($f_{\rm LCC}$), as a function of time from the start of the protocol for the three values of $p_0$, assuming $t_0 = 5~\upmu$s, with an underlying square lattice.
 Initially, $f_{\rm LCC}$ is O($\log(N)/N$)~\cite{2000.PRE.Bazant.SubCritPerc} where $N$ is the total number of nodes in the lattice.
-As the bond success probability passes the bond percolation threshold ($p_{c}$), $f_{{\rm LCC}}$ rapidly rises and becomes $\Theta(1)$.
+As the bond success probability passes the bond percolation threshold ($p_{c}$), $f_{{\rm LCC}}$ rapidly rises approaching $\Theta(1)$.
 For a degree $d$ lattice, the bond probability after time $t$ is $p = 1-(1-p_0)^{t/t_0d}$.
-From this, we can calculate that the time required to obtain a resource for universal quantum computation is $t_c = t_0d\ln(1-p_c)/\ln(1-p_0)$, which is depicted with the vertical dashed lines in the figure.
+The time required to obtain a resource for universal quantum computation is $t_c = t_0d\ln(1-p_c)/\ln(1-p_0)$, which is shown with vertical dashed lines in the figure.
 The transition becomes sharper as the number of nodes in the lattice ($N$) increases.

-In all three collection schemes, the bond success probability exceeds the percolation threshold within the experimentally demonstrated coherence time of the nuclear spins of the NV: 1 second.
-We find a surprising result; even with free space coupling without any ZPL enhancement, an arbitrarily large cluster can be generated.
+In all collection schemes, the bond success probability exceeds the percolation threshold within one second, which is a conservative estimate of the nuclear-spin coherence time in nanostructured, integrated systems based on the experimentally demonstrated coherence time, one minute \cite{bradley2019nuclear.one.minute}.
+These simulations reveal that an arbitrarily large cluster can be generated even with free space couplings.